top of page

 PRINCIPAL INVESTIGATOR

-Han Na Suh is an assistant professor in the Counseling Psychology program at the Counseling and Psychological Services department.
+Han Na Suh is an assistant professor in the Counseling Psychology program in the Department of Psychology at University of Hawaii at Hilo.
 She received her doctorate in Counseling Psychology from the University of Missouri-Columbia.

 Her research focuses on investigating culturally crucial constructs among Asian/Asian Americans (e.g., model minority stereotype, perfectionism, acculturation stress, somatization) to better understand their impact on academic, career, and life satisfaction and mental health issues.
 She is also currently involved in an NSF grant project, clarifying what fosters and hinders women engineers' persistence within the engineering profession.